fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 Definition
 ----------

-The correctness of a design does not depend on the actual data values.
+Data independence happens when the correctness of a design does not depend on the actual data values.
 So it doesn't matter to us whether the data bus is 128-bit, 32-bit, or 8-bit.

 When to use it
 --------------